jwodder/rst2json/SPEC.rst

       The rendered contents of the rest of the document.

 ``meta`` : object
-   A dictionary of data about the input document and the ``rst2json`` process with the following fields:
+   A dictionary of data about the input document and the ``rst2json`` process, containing the following fields:

    ``title`` : stripped string or ``null``
       The document's metadata title.
 By default, this is equal to